MicrosoftDocs/power-platform/power-virtual-agents/configure-bot-greeting.md

 4. In the *index.html* file you created, enter your Bot ID at the line `var BOT_ID = "<ENTER YOUR BOT ID>"`.

-5. Open *index.html* using a modern browser (for example, Edge) to open the bot in the custom canvas.
+5. Open *index.html* using a modern browser (for example, Microsoft Edge) to open the bot in the custom canvas.

 6. Test the bot to ensure you are receiving responses from your bot and that it's working correctly.
     If you encounter problems, make sure you've published your bot, and that your Bot ID has been inserted in the correct place.
 It should be after the equals sign (=) at the line `var BOT_ID`, and surrounded by double quotation marks (").